MODFLOW-USGS/modflow-devtools/README.md

 ## Use cases

 This is a small toolkit for developing MODFLOW 6, FloPy, and related projects.
-It includes standalone utilities and optional [Pytest](https://github.com/pytest-dev/pytest) and [Matplotlib](https://matplotlib.org/stable/) extensions.
+It includes standalone utilities and optional [Pytest](https://github.com/pytest-dev/pytest) extensions.

 Utilities include: